-- 1. Trainee Orientation: Our health and wellness philosophy begins at trainee orientation.
-During trainee orientation, our health and wellness philosophy is discussed with the incoming trainees.
-We also provide the following presentations during trainee orientation: - a.
+- 1. Physician Learner Orientation: Our health and wellness philosophy begins at the physician learner's orientation.
+During orientation, our health and wellness philosophy is discussed with the incoming physician learners.
+We also provide the following presentations during orientation: - a.
 Physician Burnout, Depression and Suicide - b.
 Physician Self-Care - 2.
-Residents and fellows (Trainees) who desire counseling services may consult with faculty, program director, the local GME office or the Consortium GME office.
+Physician learners who desire counseling services may consult with faculty, program director, the local GME office or the Consortium GME office.
 Confidentiality will be observed. - a.
 Counseling is provided through the UCF Employee Assistance Program.
 The purpose of this program is to provide and maintain a positive work environment.
-This program provides short-term counseling to trainees about the following concerns that may impact on their training performance: stress, relationship difficulties, parenting issues, family illness, anger, burnout, anxiety, depression, gambling, and substance abuse.
+This program provides short-term counseling to trainees about the following concerns that may impact on their training performance:

+stress, relationship difficulties, parenting issues, family illness, anger, burnout, anxiety, depression, gambling, and substance abuse.
 Financial wellness, medical bill saver assistance, and referrals for childcare and the elderly may also be available.
-Counseling discussions and records are confidential and not included in the residency training files.
+Counseling discussions and records are confidential and not included in the physician learner's training files.
 Up to six sessions through the UCF employee assistance program are provided as part of the benefits package.
 Additional needed sessions may be coordinated through health care coverage as applicable.
-Trainees may self-refer or be referred by the GME program.
-If performance in residency is affected by any problems, the program director or faculty advisor may recommend referral.
+Physician Learners may self-refer or be referred by the GME program.
+If performance in residency/fellowship training is affected by any problems, the program director or faculty advisor may recommend referral.